raspberrypilearning/jam-worksheets/traffic-lights/traffic-lights.md

     Be sure to turn the correct lights on and off at the right time, and make sure you use `sleep` to time the sequence perfectly.

 1. Try adding the button for a pedestrian crossing.
-The button should move the lights to red (not immediately), and give the pedestrians time to cross before moving back to green until the button is pressed again.
+The button should move the lights to red (not immediately), and give the pedestrians time to cross before moving the lights back to green until the button is pressed again.

 1. Now try adding a buzzer to beep quickly to indicate that it is safe to cross, for the benefit of visually impaired pedestrians.